Manic Miner: Legacy

 Unofficial ports exist for the Acorn Archimedes, Acorn Atom, Acorn Electron, Atari ST, Cambridge Z88, Commodore 128, HP48, Linux, Macintosh, Microsoft Windows, MS-DOS, Neo Geo Pocket Color, Nintendo 64, Orao, Playdate, PlayStation, PMD 85, TRS-80 Color Computer, VIC-20, Zune, and ZX81.

-The sequel to Manic Miner is Jet Set Willy, and was followed by Jet Set Willy II.
+The sequel to Manic Miner is Jet Set Willy and was followed by Jet Set Willy II.
 Software Projects also released a game in the style of Manic Miner for the VIC-20 called The Perils of Willy.

 Manic Miner 360 was released for the Xbox 360 as an Xbox Live Indie Game in June 2012.
+It was delisted alongside the Xbox Live Indie Games store in November 2017.

 A homage to the Manic Miner loading screen appears in one episode of the 2005 British sitcom Nathan Barley.